AI4Bharat/indicnlp_corpus/README.md

 We also evaluated the IndicNLP embeddings on many publicly available classification datasets.

-* ACTSA Corpus: Sentiment analysis corpus for Telugu sentences. [download link]()
+* ACTSA Corpus: Sentiment analysis corpus for Telugu sentences.
-* BBC News Articles: Sentiment analysis corpus for Hindi documents extracted from BBC news website. [dowload link]()
+* BBC News Articles: Sentiment analysis corpus for Hindi documents extracted from BBC news website.
-* IIT Patna Product Reviews: Sentiment analysis corpus for product reviews posted in Hindi. [download link]()
+* IIT Patna Product Reviews: Sentiment analysis corpus for product reviews posted in Hindi.
 * INLTK Headlines Corpus: Obtained from [inltk](https://github.com/goru001/inltk) project.
 The corpus is a collection of headlines tagged with their news category.
-Available for langauges: gu, ml, mr, ta and te. [download link]()
+Available for langauges: gu, ml, mr, ta and te.
-* IIT Patna Movie Reviews: Sentiment analysis corpus for movie reviews posted in Hindi. [download link]()
+* IIT Patna Movie Reviews: Sentiment analysis corpus for movie reviews posted in Hindi.
-* Bengali News Articles: Contains Bengali news articles tagged with their news category. [download link]()
+* Bengali News Articles: Contains Bengali news articles tagged with their news category.

 We have created standard test, validation and test splits for the above mentioned datasets.
 You can download them to evaluate your embeddings.